Create a focal point with the perfect fireplace

 As we’ve mentioned, a ventless wall mounted fireplace doesn’t need a pipe or flue at all, but even a vented fireplace gives you more location options given it only demands some kind of outside connection, not the use of an entire chimney.

 You can set up a wall thermostat with your gas fireplace to more meticulously control room temperature.
 And it goes without saying you can’t adjust your wood fire with a remote control from the lazy comfort of your couch, as you can with a gas counterpart.

 Gas Fireplace Disadvantages

-On the con side of things—besides the aforementioned issues with ventless setups—gas fireplaces don’t produce the “authentic”-looking flames of a wood fire, not to mention its attractive sounds and woodsmoke odor.
+On the con side of things, gas fireplaces don’t produce the “authentic”-looking flames of a wood fire, not to mention its attractive sounds and woodsmoke odor.
 The flames of vented gas fireplaces are a bit closer in appearance to those of wood-fueled ones as compared to ventless models.

 Easier, more versatile, and safer yet is the electric fireplace, fed only by electrical current and emitting nothing in the way of combustion fumes or other byproducts.
 They can go essentially anywhere, including some truly creative and surprising perches.

 Electric fireplaces are heater systems utilizing electrical parts to imitate classic wood and gas-based fireplace designs.
 The coils are heated when electrical current passes through them.

 Modern fireplaces replicate real flame perfectly and have different LED lighting options allowing the change of colour.
 Many of the fireplaces have audible speakers emitting loud cracking sounds too!